-Q: Does the lighthouse still have a beacon and foghorn?
+Q: Does the lighthouse still have a working beacon and foghorn?

 A: The lighthouse is still a fully active USCG aid to navigation.
-The Coast Guard now operates a modern LED optic in the lantern room that flashes from dusk to dawn.
+The Coast Guard operates a modern LED optic in the lantern room that automatically flashes every 2.5 seconds from dusk to dawn.
 In 2013, the foghorn was permanently removed.